proem/proem/README.md

 If you are serious about helping out but don't have access to PHP5.4 please get in contact.
 I can set you up shell access to our sandbox and you can start contributing today.

-You can request access by making a ticket on the issue tracker and tagging it with the infrastrucure tag.

 #### Feeds & IRC
 Proem now has a dedicated twitter feed http://twitter.com/proem which will automatically post any commits as well as news.
 If you plan on helping out, you should follow this.